Get insider access

 5. Best 2-In-1 Laptop For Multimedia

 For media consumption, get the Lenovo Chromebook Duet 5 (2021), a 13-inch Chrome OS 2-in-1 tablet.
 What makes this device great for media consumption is its gorgeous OLED display.
 It's sharp, bright, and colorful, and like all OLEDs, it displays deep, inky blacks.
+Like Microsoft's Surface Pro tablets, you can detach the keyboard to make it easier to hold and pop it back on when you need to type something out.
 The battery lasts around eight hours of video playback or 10 hours of light use, and it charges over USB-C, so you don't have to deal with a proprietary charger.

 Unfortunately, while the speakers get reasonably loud, they don't have much bass and sound unnatural, so you're better off using headphones if you want the best audio experience.
 Wireless headphones, to be exact, because this device doesn't have a 3.5 mm headphone jack and doesn't come with a USB-C audio adapter.
-The keyboard is included in the box, although it feels pretty cramped, meaning it isn't the best for typing long essays.
+The keyboard comes with the device, so you don't have to spend extra; however, it feels rather uncomfortable to type on, as the keys require a fair amount of force to actuate, and the layout feels cramped.

 See our review